-- 1 flat Teaspoon Cumin Powder
+- 1 Teaspoon Cumin ground

-- 1 flat Teaspoon Coriander Seed Powder
+- 1 Teaspoon Coriander Seeds ground

-- pinch Cinnamon powder
+- pinch Cinnamon ground

 - ½ Tablespoon Garam Masala

-- ½ Teaspoon red Chili Powder
+- ½ Teaspoon Cayenne Pepper ground

-- 1 Tablespoon Tomato Paste
+- 1 Tablespoon Tomato Puree

-- 2 Tablespoon fresh liquid Cream
+- 2 Tablespoon Cream

-- Salt season to taste
+- Salt to taste

-- Black Pepper season to taste
+- Black Pepper to taste

-- Continue to add the liquid cream and at this point you can even add a few drops of green food coloring (Restaurant style with green coloring).
+- Continue to add the liquid cream and at this point, you can even add a few drops of green food coloring (Restaurant style with green coloring).
 Season with salt and pepper and let it cook for 10 minutes on a medium to slow heat.
-If you feel the whole mixture is getting too thick after 5 minutes cooking, then add little bit water.
+If you feel the whole mixture is getting too thick after 5 minutes cooking, then add a little bit water.

-- At the end add in the bite size paneer cubes and mix the whole content.
+- At the end add in the bite-size paneer cubes and mix the whole content.
 Cook for another 3-5 minutes.
 Once the paneer is in, try to not stir too much anymore.
 The Paneer may break into little bits (that happens mostly with frozen paneer) and you want the cubes to be whole.